 Now showing items 1-5 of 5

-Discussion Paper No. 234 of 2020 on Youth Employment in the Pharmaceutical Industry in Kenya
+Policy Brief No. 08 of 2020-2021 on Exploiting Job Creation Potential for Youth in the Horticulture Industry in Kenya

-(The Kenya Institute for Public Policy Research and Analysis, 2020)
+(The Kenya Institute for Public Policy Research and Analysis (KIPPRA), 2010)

-(The Kenya Institute for Public Policy Research and Analysis, 2005)
+(The Kenya Institute for Public Policy Research and Analysis (KIPPRA), 2013)